 Being a Christian is not belonging to a religious sect, organization, or denomination.
 But, it is essentially having a personal, intimate and loving relationship with God through Jesus Christ.

 However, Christianity is not isolation or separation from people.
 It is beneficial for a believer to belong to and be active in a Christ-centred local church.

 There is nothing more rewarding and enriching than a time spent alone with God.
-Therefore, you must guard your time of personal and deep communion with God jealously.
-Nothing must be allowed to compete with it or to substitute for it.
+Therefore, it is wisdom to prioritize and protect your time of personal and deep communion with God jealously.
+Nothing must be allowed to compete with it or to substitute for it!

 Although our Lord Jesus Christ always had multitudes with varied needs to attend to every day, yet He knew when to send them away, so that He may have a personal and intimate fellowship with His Father.

-If our Lord Jesus Christ who came into the world purposely to seek and save the lost souls could send the people away so that He might have time alone with God, there is absolutely nothing wrong for you to withdraw from the multitude in order to have some time alone with God.
+If our Lord Jesus Christ, who came into the world purposely to seek and save the lost souls, could send the people away or withdraw from them so that He might have time alone with God, there is absolutely nothing wrong for you to send the people away or withdraw from them in order to spend quality time alone with God.

 It is wisdom for you to prize, esteem and guard jealously above anyone or anything else your time alone with God.